School of Electrical and Computer Engineering

 203 Phillips Hall • Monday, Wednesday, Friday • 10:10–11:00am

-The course lectures are structured into three parts.
-In the first part, students will use C to explore procedural programming (e.g., functions, conditional statements, and iteration statements; recursion; types; pointers; arrays; dynamic allocation); students will then apply their knowledge of C to explore basic algorithms and data structures (e.g., complexity analysis; concrete data types such as lists and vectors; sorting algorithms; abstract data types such as sequences, stacks, queues, sets, and maps).
-In the second part, students will transition from C to C++ and then use C++ to explore four programming paradigms: object-oriented programming (e.g., C++ classes and inheritance for dynamic polymorphism), generic programming (e.g., C++ templates for static polymorphism), functional programming (e.g., C++ functors and lambdas), and concurrent programming (e.g., C++ threads and atomics); students will then apply their knowledge of multi-paradigm C++ to explore more advanced algorithms and data structures involving trees, tables, and graphs.
-In the third part, students will explore systems programming in the UNIX environment using the POSIX standard library.
+The course lectures are structured into four parts.
+In the first part, students will use C to explore procedural programming (e.g., functions, conditional statements, and iteration statements; recursion; types; pointers; arrays; dynamic allocation).
+In the second part, students will apply their knowledge of C to explore basic data structures and algorithms (e.g., complexity analysis; sorting algorithms; lists, vectors, stacks, queues, sets, and maps).
+In the third part, students will transition from C to C++ and then use C++ to explore four programming paradigms: object-oriented programming (e.g., C++ classes and inheritance for dynamic polymorphism), generic programming (e.g., C++ templates for static polymorphism), functional programming (e.g., C++ functors and lambdas), and concurrent programming (e.g., C++ threads and atomics).
+In the fourth part, students will apply their knowledge of multi-paradigm C++ to explore more algorithms and data structures involving trees, tables, and graphs.